Alyssa is a wife, mom, and coffee enthusiast who loves sharing her favorite lifestyle tips with the world.

 - For the longest time, I used the Proactiv+ facial sunscreen.
 It was a free gift included in my subscription.
 It was a wonderful product that blended easily into my skin and didn't clog my pores.
 My son and husband also used it.
 But, I ran out and never purchased more.

 - My current pick is Neutrogena Sport Face.
 It's an oil-free lotion with an SPF of 70+.
-It's helioplex, protecting from UVA and UVB rays and is perfect for swimming or outdoor activities.
+It's helioplex, which protects from UVA and UVB rays and is perfect for swimming or outdoor activities.
 It blends fairly easily and only needs to be reapplied every 80 minutes.

-- I have used both Proactiv and Proactiv+ .
-Ten years ago, I used the original, 3-step Proactiv.
+- I have used both Proactiv and Proactiv+.
+10 years ago, I used the original, three-step Proactiv.
 I followed all the directions and it worked for a while.
-Unfortunately my skin got used to it and overtime, it became less effective.
+Unfortunately, my skin got used to it and over time, it became less effective.
 A few years ago, I tried Proactiv+.
-It worked for about a year and a half, but I developed pretty bad hormonal acne along my jaw line.
+It worked for about a year and a half, but I developed pretty bad hormonal acne along my jawline.
 I also had a bunch of little bumps across my forehead that just would not go away.
 This was when I made the decision to finally see a dermatologist.

 - Differin is now available over the counter.
-I recently visited my dermatologist and she made mention of this product.
+I recently visited my dermatologist and she mentioned this product.
 I was using the same strength as a prescription topical cream and had amazing results.
 If you suffer from acne, this might be a product worth checking out.

 It's never too soon to start thinking about anti-aging.